bwDraco/HI64/README.md

 parameter passed to it, prefixed by `data`.
 For example, if the parameter is `foo`, it will attempt to write output to the directory called `datafoo`.
 The name of the output file used is the same as the name by which the executable was invoked.
+If the target directory does not exist, the benchmark will not run.
 (This unusual output behavior was inherited from the original HINT code and will be changed in a future release to make the program easier to use.)

 The program runs until the `STOPRT` or `STOPTM` thresholds are reached.
 This generally means that the system will run out of memory and start swapping to